FernandoMarcon/finances/crypto/investment_strategies.md

 __Swing Trader__: You should look for high liquidity, trading volume, availability and low fees.
 You don’t need extreme low fees but still, they will cut your margin.

 __Day trader__: You should look for high liquidity, very high trading volume, high volatility, and extremely low spread or fees.
 The long-term potential is not highly important.

-How to calculate:
-- liquidity
-- trading volume
-- volatility
-- spread
-- fees